 At the equator, the air rises up, because of strong heating by the sun.
 At the tropopause (temperature inversion in about 18km above ground), the air masses will deflect to the North and South.
 Through area correction, the air masses slide down to the poles.
 Furthermore, through the earth´s rotation, the winds fall until the 30th latitude and flow back to the equator as trade winds.
 At the equator, these winds meet in the Intertropical Convergence Zone (ITCZ).
 This circulation is called Hadley cell.

-During the ascend process, the air cools down, the steam inside condenses, clouds are build and it starts to rain very strongly.
+During the ascend process, the air cools down, the humidity inside condenses, clouds are build and it starts to rain very strongly.
 In the descending process, the exact opposite is happening.
-The air gets warm and the water in it starts to evaporate.
-Desert areas (such as Sahara or Namib Desert) around the 30th latitude are consequences of this procedure.
+The air warms and the water in it starts to evaporate.
+Desert areas (such as Sahara or Namib Desert) around the 30th latitude are consequences of this process.
 There are several anticyclones in this region, which is caused by the warm air on the ground.
 These are assigned to the subtropical ridge (horse latitudes).

 Near the ground level, air currents flow from the poles toward the equator.
 These are called polar easterlies, because they are distracted from eastside by the rotation of the earth.
 Near the 60th latitude, the winds are heated and rise up on the way to the South.
 This second circulation is called Polar cell.